WICG/webcomponents/proposals/Scoped-Custom-Element-Registries.md

 ### Creating and using a `CustomElementRegistry`

-A new `CustomElementRegistry` is created with the `CustomElementRegistry` constructor, and attached to a ShadowRoot with the `registry` option to `HTMLElement.prototype.attachShadow`:
+A new `CustomElementRegistry` is created with the `CustomElementRegistry` constructor, and attached to a ShadowRoot with the `customElements` option to `HTMLElement.prototype.attachShadow()`:

 ```js
 import {OtherElement} from './my-element.js';